slowernews/wisdom-tldr/README.md

 > *'Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.' -- Lao Tzu*

+> *'Every person feels loved in a different form.'*

+> *'The free soul is rare, but you know it when you see it - basically because you feel good, very good, when you are near or with them.' -- Charles Bukowski*

+===
+###On family

 > *'Cleave from your family but then come back.
 You need to be independent and loyal at the same time.'*

-> *'Every person feels loved in a different form.'*